 Victor Habchy is a French photographer and director.
 He was lucky enough to get a ticket to Burning Man, an annual festival in the middle of the desert of Nevada’s Black Rock Desert in the US.
 He describes the event as life-changing, spending a full week without electricity, sleeping in a tent in desert heat and dealing with dust storms.

 I understood you can’t really get prepared to this simply because you just don’t know it.
 Then I figured out they were actually no preparation you should follow; all you need is to let it go.

-Because never on my life have I experienced more love, more freedom and more self-expression.
-This place gathers everything that is left from the human dreams and utopia and how, by every individual means, we could work together to build up a better world.
+Because never in my life have I experienced more love, more freedom and more self-expression.
+This place gathers everything left from the human dreams and utopia and how, by every individual means, we could work together to build up a better world.

-You know what the very first message you hear when it’s you first time at the Burning Man?
+You know what the very first message you hear when it’s your first time at the Burning Man?

 All images by Victor Habchy unless otherwise noted.